 What surrounds us shapes us, and in Los Angeles there are often barriers that make healthy choices the difficult choices.
 To address obesity, we must ensure that every neighborhood, school and workplace has access to affordable, healthy foods and beverages produced in a sustainable way.
-RENEW LA County and the Los Angeles Food Policy Council celebrated Food Day on October 24, 2011, but the principles of Food Day can continue throughout the year.
+Choose Health LA will celebrate Food Day on October 24, 2013, but the principles of Food Day can continue throughout the year.

 5 Ways to Get Involved

 1) Eat Real, Los Angeles

 ReThink Your Drink: Eating too much sugar is a major contributor to overweight and obesity, especially for LA County’s children.
 Sugar-loaded drinks, such as sodas, sports drinks, energy drinks, and even sweetened teas and fruit juices, are a large part of the problem.
 Did you know that a 20-ounce soda can contain 65 grams of sugar?
 That’s approximately 22 packs of sugar in just one bottle.
 All that added sugar can have serious health consequences.
 The extra calories in sugar-loaded drinks may lead to obesity, diabetes and heart disease.
 It’s recommended to limit or eliminate sweetened beverages from your diet, replacing sugar-loaded drinks with water, unsweetened beverages and low-fat or non-fat milk.